-Assignment Requirements % Journal Club (3 total) Includes 1 presentation (8%) and 3 discussions per student (9% total).
+Assignment Requirements Journal Club (3 total) Includes 1 presentation (10%) and 3 discussions per student (12% total).
+Students submit their interest article early in the semester and are assigned a date on which to present their paper to their peer group and instructors.
+This list will be shared coursewide.
+If the student decides to change their article, they must contact instructors at least two weeks in advance of their assigned presentation date, with their requested article attached to the email.
 Ongoing discussion of each presented article will take place over the course of a week.
 Students are expected to read the presented paper for an informed and engaging discussion.
-Selected articles within their respective "peer pod" are considered assigned reading for that week.
+They can consider this assigned reading.
 Expectations for a meaningful discussion will be posted, along with presentation guidelines.
 Each student will only present once in the semester; however, they should be involved in every discussion.
-17%
+22%

-Assignment Requirements % Quizzes (6 total - drop the lowest quiz): Series of 6 lecture-based modules, each worth 7% of the total course grade.
-Students may drop the 1 lowest scoring assignment, thus the highest scoring 5 quizzes will count.
-Homework quizzes that assess understanding of concepts and critical thinking.
-Homework will assess specific learning objectives primarily through auto-graded multiple- choice/multiple-answer, fill in the blank, etc. questions.
+Assignment Requirements % lecture-based modules, each worth 7% of the total course grade.
+Students may drop the 1 lowest scoring assignment, thus the highest choice/multiple-answer, fill in the blank, etc. questions.
 In some cases, brief case studies with open-text responses, short essays, or other formats may be used to apply concepts and tools.
-45% "Around the World in 8 Microbiomes" Capstone Scaffolding Assignments & Final Presentation: Series of Capstone and scaffolding assignments, leading up to the student-led Capstone presentations in the last week of class.
-Active learning modules that include a combination of independent and collaborative work and discussions.
+35% Microbiomes" Capstone Scaffolding Assignments & Final Presentation: Series of Capstone assignments, leading up to the student-led Capstone presentations in the Active learning modules that include a combination of independent and collaborative work and discussions.
 The expected date of completion of each smaller scaffolding assignment will be provided as we move through the semester.
 The Capstone culminates in a 3-minute "Ted talk" submitted by each student, that serves as a final project.
 Students share their presentations in the last module of the course.
-26% Virtual Capstone Engagement Engagement in the "Around the World in 8 Microbiomes" Capstone Showcase held during the last week of class, assessed via Perusall.
-4% Reflection Assignments (4 total, each worth 2%) Students upload short, written self-reflections throughout the semester and participate in a dialogue about their gains in professional growth/skills and gains in understanding and appreciation of microbial diversity.
+30% Virtual Capstone Engagement Engagement in the "Around the World in 8 Microbiomes" Capstone Showcase held during the last week of class, assessed via Perusall.
+Reflection Assignments (4 total, each worth 2%) Students upload short, written self-reflections throughout the semester and participate in a dialogue about their gains in professional growth/skills and gains in understanding and appreciation of microbial diversity.
 8% TOTAL 100%